National Parks

 Kids need a swim?
 Dive into the pools at the Sol Duc Hot Springs.
 Photo Credit: Catherine Parker

-Enjoy a soak in a mineral-rich hot springs during your visit to the Olympic National Park.
-Find a family-friendly environment at Sol Duc Hot Springs Resort with a fresh-water swimming pool and three small soaking pools.
+Enjoy a soak in mineral-rich hot springs during your visit to Olympic National Park.
+Sol Duc Hot Springs Resort offers a family-friendly environment with a fresh-water swimming pool and three small soaking pools.

 Each pool offers a different temperature.
 The swimming pool’s temperature varies with the season from 50 to 85F/10 to 30C.
 The largest soaking pool is 101F/38C.
 The medium pool is 104F or 40C.
 The smallest pool starts at 99F/37C.